AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * Play Time Maximization Model

+  * Less risky than the original "Play Time Maximization Model", but takes more time to implement.

   * Minimal implementation takes a minimum of 4 hours using DataPredict™.

 ## Regression Recommendation Systems